miekg/xdoc/README.md

   a default project that xdoc owns?
 * Think about references to files in the xdoc directory; we need to find (rewrite target?) somehow - should be done in the markdown renderer or source conventions?
+* Think about references to images, same story as for files?